 Whether it's OOH-RAH!, HOO-AH!, Semper Paratus!, Semper Fi!, Off We Go, or "Anchors Away!" or even "Way Cool, Man!", I speak our language.
 Having gone through my own EDREs, FORCEXs, FTXs, OREs, I've done (or had done to me) the same as you.
 Plan for something on X date, only to find out exigencies of service require you or your "Sierra Oscar" to be elsewhere and unavailable on the date you had planned for "X" to happen.

-(You may have an actual friend who is at the actual 'dream sheet' palace, where orders are cut seemingly with no logic or reason for personnel moves, yet they give you plenty of notice that the RFO with your name is in the hopper and the billet is at "X", you know, the dream billet at the top of your dream sheet, right?
+(You may have heard of the person who had an actual friend who is at the actual 'dream sheet' palace, where orders are cut seemingly with no logic or reason for personnel moves, yet they give you plenty of notice that the RFO with your name is in the hopper and the billet is at "X", you know, the dream billet at the top of your dream sheet, right?
+Did you ever have this kind of luck and fortune?

 The unchanging fact of it all is just that your plans are incidental to military service.
 The good part is that those of us who served understand the time sensitive nature of things, especially the ability to react with short notice or even NO NOTICE activities.